A GUIDE TO PhD RESEARCH

 1. What are the aims?

-The path to a successful PhD is necessarily a hard but rewarding process of conscientiously develop and master the skills for independent research and leadership.
-It is important that one must pay attention to the following basic skills:
+The path to a successful PhD is necessarily a hard but rewarding process of conscientiously develop and master the critical analytical skills for independent research and thought-leadership.
+It is important that one pays attention to some basic skills:

-- Formulate plans to meet short-term and long-term goals, learn to meet deadlines under difficult circumstances (nothing is absolute, timing is the essence).
+- Formulate plans to meet short-term and long-term goals, learn to meet deadlines under difficult circumstances and time management (nothing is absolute, timing is the essence).

 - Be able to identify the underlying reasons for changing plans and goals of research.
 One must learn to tell the difference between goals and approaches taken and not to be easily distracted by the latter.

-- Learn to communicate by formulating "a message" through presentations and publications to which peers are interested in listening and reading.
+- Learn to formulate "a story" through presentations and publications to which peers are interested in listening and reading.

-- Be able to draw conclusions from what one sets out to achieve (even from apparently negative results)!
+- Be able to draw conclusions from extended works, from either positive or negative results.

-- Keen to learn the skills to evaluate peers work through reading groups, literature search, and publication reviews.
+- Learn to evaluate peers work by reading groups, literature search, publication reviews.

-- Keen and be able to demonstrate the importance of ones research to both expert and non-expert audience.
+- Keen to demonstrate the benefit of your research to both expert and non-expert audience.

 2. The role of a supervisor: Essential for making progress

-- Help a student to define a small project in the first year with a definite deadline, say before April of the second year (for September start).
-This will highlight problems in approach and if conducted to conclusion can lead to a conference paper.
+- Help a student to define a small project in the first year with a definite deadline, e.g. three months from starting.
+This will highlight problems in approach and if conducted to conclusion can lead to the development of a solution that improves existing methods resulting in the submission of a conference paper.

-- Establish a supervision committee (typically the supervisor plus another two academic staff) at the beginning of first year in order to advise and review the student's progress throughout the following three years.
+- Establish a supervision committee (typically the supervisor plus another two academic staff) at the beginning of first year in order to advise and review the student's progress throughout a PhD programme.

-- Make sure the student is familiar with the professional standards of published work by suggesting at least one good PhD dissertation to read and regular reading groups to attend.
+- Make sure the student is familiar with the professional standards of published work by suggesting at least one good PhD dissertation to read.

-- Ensure that the student understands that original research can only come about after extensive review and analysis of existing work (published or otherwise), and requires dedicating time!
+- Ensure that the student understands that original research can only come about after extensive review and analysis of existing works, and requires dedicating time!

 - Help the student to write concisely and logically.
 Graphical illustrations can lead to dramatic improvements in the effectiveness of writing.